 Conclusion: Early Action vs Early Decision

-If you’ve been a go-getter since freshman year, gotten top scores on your ACT and Subject SAT over the summer, and wrote your college essay during junior year, you’re probably ready to apply early.
+If you’ve been a go-getter since freshman year, earned top scores on your ACT and SAT Subject Test over the summer, and wrote your college essay during junior year, you’re probably ready to apply early.

 Whichever you choose, make sure to review your application and confirm that it showcases your talents and achievements.